kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 ### Removing serialization?

-So far we've assumed that the input representation from Python is not something that the compiled library can operate on directly.
-But what if the input representation could be something that we can use directly?
+So far we've assumed that the input representation from Python is opaque and not something that the compiled library can operate on at a binary level directly.
+But what if the input could be used directly?
 Then we wouldn't need to pay the time or memory cost of _any_ serialization.

-This is possible, for a compiled library to _directly access_ the memory of another compiled library.
-It can be highly performant but comes with a number of pitfalls.
+It is possible for a compiled library to _directly access_ the memory of another compiled library.
+It can be highly performant but comes with a number of potential pitfalls.

- But in order to do this safely, the two libraries must have total agreement over the exact shape and layout of how the data is stored at the binary level.
+For one, in order to do this safely, the two libraries must have total agreement over the exact shape and layout of how the data is stored at the binary level.
 This is called the [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) (ABI), where communication happens at the binary level instead of at the language interface level.

 But ABI compatibility can be extremely difficult to achieve.
 All libraries exchanging memory must be kept fully in sync.
-Errors in ABI compatibility can lead to memory safety issues or a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault), which crashes the Python interpreter.
+Errors in ABI compatibility can lead to memory safety issues or a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault), which crashes the Python interpreter without a chance to recover.

 Ideally we'd want some sort of standard that all libraries could adhere to ... so that an ecosystem of libraries could all implement the same internal binary representation, and then our code could safely exchange data without any copies ...

-### Scientific Python and the Buffer protocol
+### The Python Buffer Protocol

+The need to reduce copies and overhead across compiled libraries working on binary buffers was so great that the Buffer Protocol was established.

-This is the reason for the Buffer protocol, a [Python standard][buffer-protocol-docs] for exchanging binary buffers and multi-dimensional arrays.
-By implementing the buffer protocol, you can safely read binary buffers from
+The Buffer Protocol is a [Python standard][buffer-protocol-docs] for exchanging binary buffers and multi-dimensional arrays.
+By implementing the buffer protocol, you can safely read raw binary buffers from any other library that provides the interface without any copying.
+Or, similarly, you can provide your own buffers to other libraries so that they can have native access your buffers.

-(Historically the buffer protocol was only accessible through Python's C API, but.
-[PEP 688][pep-688] made it visible from Python for type hinting.  ).
+The buffer protocol set the stage for a huge amount of innovation in the scientific Python ecosystem, because it meant libraries could specialize on a specific, narrow task while still freely integrating with the rest of the scientific Python ecosystem.

 [pep-688]: https://peps.python.org/pep-0688/
 [buffer-protocol-docs]: https://docs.python.org/3/c-api/buffer.html